-Doctrine of Necessity damaged democracy: Nawaz - PakObserver
+Doctrine of necessity damaged democracy: Nawaz - PakObserver

-KARACHI : Denouncing several historical events for dismissing ‘democratic governments’, former Prime Minister Nawaz Sharif on Friday said that the “law of necessity” and “Provisional Constitutional Order (PCO)” inflicted immense damages to the democratic process to take roots in the country.
+Denouncing several historical events for dismissing ‘democratic governments’, former Prime Minister Nawaz Sharif on Friday said that the ‘law of necessity’ and ‘Provisional Constitutional Order (PCO)’ inflicted immense damages to the democratic process to take roots in the country.

 Addressing a seminar titled ‘The Future of Democracy in Pakistan’, here Sharif said that the courts granted power to autocrats to amend the constitutions through the PCOs.